Clinton-Davis/chow/README.md

 1. I would like to be able to look up recipes I like from the Chefs I like.

-2. I would like to have all the recipes I like in one place.
+2. I would like to have all of my recipes I like in one place.

 3. I would also like to be able to edit them if I like on the app.